somof/CarND-PID-Control-Project/README.md

 ## Result

-### trial and error
+My project has two PIDs for throttle and steering.

+I got coefficients for each PID, by manual and automatic algorithm.

+### Manual tuning

-I got parameters after some trial as folllows.
+I got available parameters after some trial as follows.

 - 65mph: